15 of the Best Ways to Save Big at Hobby Lobby

 4. Apply a coupon instead of a sale.

-So, if an item in the weekly ad is on sale for 30% off (i.e. furniture or fabric that is always on sale 30% off), you can ask a cashier to void the sale price and ring it up at full price.
+While you can’t use a 40% off coupon on a sale item, you may be able to use it instead of a sale price!
+So, if an item in the weekly ad is on sale for 30% off (i.e. – select crafts, yarn & needle art, etc.), you can ask a cashier to void the sale price and ring it up at full price.
 Then hand over a 40% off coupon, and you’ll have saved yourself an additional 10%.

 5. Don’t shop on truck delivery day.